Strain induced superconductor-insulator transition on Lieb lattice: Model and method

 where, the last term corresponds to the stiffness cost associated with the auxiliary field.
-This numerical technique is akin to the mean field theory (MFT) at T=0, and becomes progressively more accurate as T $\rightarrow \infty$, capturing the thermal scales accurately.
+This numerical technique is akin to the MFT at T=0, and becomes progressively more accurate as T $\rightarrow \infty$, capturing the thermal scales accurately.
 The pairing field configurations follow the probability distribution,

 where, $\beta$ is the inverse temperature.
 This is related to the free energy of the fermions.
 For large and random $\{\Delta_{i}\}$ the fermion trace is computed numerically, the corresponding configurations are generated via classical Monte Carlo technique, diagonalizing $H_{eff}$ for each attempted update of $\{\Delta_{i}\}$.
 The relevant fermionic correlators are then computed on the optimized configurations at different temperatures.
 This numerically expensive technique scales with the system size as \textit{O}$(N^{4})$, where $N = 3L^{2}$ is the number of lattice sites.
 The computational cost has been cut down by using traveling cluster approximation (TCA), wherein instead of diagonalizing the entire lattice for each attempted update, we diagonalize a smaller cluster centred around the update site \cite{tarat_epjb}.
-Both SPA and TCA has been extensively bench marked for several quantum many body problems \cite{tarat_epjb,karmakar2016,swain2017,karmakar2018,joshi2019} and the results obtained are found to be in excellent quantitative agreement with those obtained by QMC.
+Both SPA and TCA has been extensively bench marked for several quantum many body problems \cite{tarat_epjb,karmakar2016,swain2017,karmakar2018,joshi2019} and the results obtained are found to be in excellent quantitative agreement with those obtained by DQMC.